yukaberry/portfolio_forecasting_diabetes/project_findings/analysis.md

 ## With additional time I would do the following....
-* Study deeper on features of FP and FN and create new features to improve F1 score
+* Study deeper on features of FP and FN and create new features to a model.
 * Collect more observations since the dataset was too small.
 * Ask experties' advise of types of diabetes.
 It would be interesting to know if labels are detailed (Type1, Type2, Gestational)
 * Explore different methods for handling imbalanced data resampling (ex: ENN, Hybrid of Random over + under sampling)
 * Missing insulin data which could be important feature(based on domain info)
-* Predicotor variable "Diabetes Pedigree Function".
-There was no explanation of what it was and how it was created.
+* Use and study more about Predicotor variable "Diabetes Pedigree Function" feature.
+There was no dedailed explanation of what it was and how it was created.
+According to "feature imortance" check, this feature will play a good role in random forest model to classify this problem.
 * Handling outliers (especially "Blood Pressure" variable)

 ![outliers](/images/outliers.PNG)